auguskong/cs-notes/AWS-SAA.md

 ![S3-Access-Control](.\screenshot\S3-Access-Control.PNG)

-S3 Storage Class: specify the storage class of an object when uploading or cre

-* S3 Standard

-* S3 - IA : 更便宜 更少的操作频率

-* S3 One Zone - IA: 只在一个region内操作 不涉及到多个region间的调用

-* S3 - Intelligent Tiering: 动态调整价格

-* S3 Glacier: for data archiving. retrieval times from mins to hours

-* S3 Glacier Deep Archive: 最便宜的 retrieval time of 12 hours

-* S3 URI and Amazon Resource Name(ARN)

-* Reduced Redundancy Storage (RRS) is an Amazon S3 storage option that enables customers to store noncritical, reproducible data at lower levels of redundancy than Amazon S3’s standard storage.

 S3 Encryption & Other Security Features:

 * Server-Side Encryption – Request Amazon S3 to encrypt your object before saving it on disks in its data centers and then decrypt it when you download the objects.
+AWS encrypts data on your behalf after it has been received by the service

 * Client-Side Encryption – Encrypt data client-side and upload the encrypted data to Amazon S3.
 In this case, you manage the encryption process, the encryption keys, and related tools.
+You encrypt your data before sending it to AWS